-Many of the calls I receive from prospective clients from people who are considering a divorce or legal separation but haven’t yet made up their mind.
+Many of the calls I receive from prospective clients from people who are considering a divorce or legal separation but haven’t yet made up their minds.
 If this resonates with you, consider asking yourself the following questions before filing:

 1. Do you still love your spouse?

 If a client is unsure about whether to move forward with a divorce or separation, I make the recommendation to try to save their marriage before filing for divorce.
-Some attorneys act differently, wanting their clients to immediately file for divorce and later file for a dismissal if there is reconciliation.
-I want to be sure my clients don’t waste their time and money, and don’t want them to get caught in the emotions of a divorce situation only to realize they’ve made a mistake.
+Some attorneys act differently, wanting their clients to immediately file for divorce and later file for dismissal if there is reconciliation.
+I want to be sure my clients don’t waste their time and money and don’t want them to get caught in the emotions of a divorce situation only to realize they’ve made a mistake.
 If there is any love left, seeking couples therapy or mediation will help you deal with your feelings and will help allow for clarity to the situation.

-2. Is divorce just a threat or is it reality?
+2. Is divorce just a threat or is it a reality?

 What is the real reason you want a divorce?
 Are you angry at your spouse and threatening divorce out of frustration?
 Are things really over?
 Are you just trying to get your spouse’s attention by threatening such an action?
 Just as above I always recommend to be 100% sure before filing because emotions tend to run wild after a filing.

 3. What is motivating you to divorce your spouse?